otmanelya/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute : script that adds execute permission to the owner of the file hello.

-6-multiple_permission : script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+6-multiple_permission : script that adds execute permission to the owner and the group owner, and read permission to other users, to t
+			he file hello.

 7-everybody : script that adds execution permission to the owner, the group owner and the other users, to the file hello

 	      The file hello will be in the working directory

 	      You are not allowed to use commas for this script.

 8-James_Bond : script that sets the permission to the file hello as follows:

 	       Owner: no permission at all

 	       Group: no permission at all

 	       Other users: all the permissions

 9-John_Doe : Write a script that sets the mode of the file hello to this:

 	     -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello

              The file hello will be in the working directory

 	     You are not allowed to use commas for this script

 10-mirror_permissions : script that sets the mode of the file hello the same as olleh’s mode.

 			The file hello will be in the working directory

 			The file olleh will be in the working directory

-11-directories_permissions : script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+11-directories_permissions : script that adds execute permission to all subdirectories of the current directory for the owner, the gro

+			     up owner and all other users.

 12-directory_permissions : script that creates a directory called my_dir with permissions 751 in the working directory.

 13-change_group : script that changes the group owner to school for the file hello

 		  The file hello will be in the working directory